ordina-jworks/ordina-jworks.github.io/_posts/2018-03-30-angular-security-best-practices.md

 The angular team is doing releases at regular intervals for feature enhancements, bug fixes and security patches as appropriate.
 So, it is recommended to update the Angular libraries at regular intervals.
-Not doing so may allow attackers to attack the app using known security vulnerabilities present with older releases.
+Not doing so may allow attackers to attack the app using known security vulnerabilities present within older releases.

-# Preventing cross-site scripting (XSS)
+## Preventing cross-site scripting (XSS)

 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 Such code can then, for example, steal user data or perform actions to impersonate the user.
 This is one of the **most common attacks** on the web.

-## 2. Sanitization and security contexts
+## 1. Sanitization and security contexts

 To systematically block XSS bugs, Angular treats all values as **untrusted by default**.
 When a value is inserted into the DOM from a template, via property, attribute, style, class binding, or interpolation, Angular _sanitizes_ and _escapes_ untrusted values.